 Fixing the sore back and strengthening your arms takes a little time in the gym or at home.
 (A stronger core and upper body will give your more strength, so you don’t feel like you have to lock your elbows to hold yourself up on the bike.)

 - Strengthen your abdominals — crunches, leg lifts, and my favorite, the Russian twist.

 - Strengthen your back — back extensions with resistance as well as planks.

 - Strengthen your arms — push ups for the biceps and tricep dips.

 One of the ways I used to test my core strength on the bike was to get into my riding position with my hands on the hoods then keep my body in the same place.
 I’d move my arms clasp my hands behind my back, and keep riding for as long as possible.
 Try it out.
 Whatever gets sore first – back or abs – needs more work.

 Back out on the road, my friend and I were able to lay down a quick 60 in two hours with a rest stop.
 Getting her cadence up, her feet flat, and unlocking her elbows unleashed energy and fitness she didn’t know she had.

 Even after years of cycling, on days when I’m not feeling so great, I check cadence, consciously analyze a few crank revolutions to make sure I’m pushing just as much as I’m pulling, and quickly take my hands off the bars and check out the core.
-It’s usually a pedaling issue and I drop my heel a bit and that output wattage I was missing reappears.
+It’s usually a pedalling issue, and I drop my heel a bit, and that output wattage I was missing reappears.

-Money can buy a great many things that can help your riding, but investing in yourself – specifically your form – will yield the greatest returns and more podium appearances on race day.
+Money can buy a great many things that can help your riding, but investing in yourself – specifically your form – will yield the most outstanding returns and more podium appearances on race day.